blockspacer/flex_typeclass_plugin/README.md

 - Useful when you want to make each typeclass NOT optional.

 Cons:
-- Function names from different typeclasses must not collide.
+- Function names from different typeclass-es must not collide.

 ### Approach 2: multiple optional models (each model stores separate data)

+TODO: IN DEVELOPMENT

 Merge typeclass-es, use multiple optional models.